 Risk can be understood to be the effect of uncertainty on achieving one’s objectives.
-To put it in context, risk is what prevents investors from reaching their goals.
+To put it in context, the risk is what prevents investors from reaching their goals.

 There are many types of risk in the risk universe, all correlated and dynamic.
 The following three risks will be highlighted as these are the key risks that beginner investors like yourself will likely be exposed to, and is not meant to be an exhaustive list.

 Before explaining, here are some common investment lingo that will be referenced– securities refer to any financial instrument that you invest in, which has monetary value and can be traded.
 The market value of a security depends on how investors perceive its worth, which often leads to the price they are willing to offer for trade.
-On the other hand, the issuer is the institution, company or individual who issues the underlying security.
+On the other hand, the issue is the institution, company or individual who issues the underlying security.